How Many Flock Cameras Are in New Hanover County?

 Help get to the real number

-The fastest way to replace “they won’t say” with a hard figure is to map the cameras yourself.
-A $15 detector and a drive can log every reader you pass and add it to the public map; here’s how we map them.
+The fastest way to replace “they won’t say” with a hard figure is to map the cameras yourself — spotting them by eye and adding each one to the public map.
+(A cheap RF detector can help, but it has become hit-or-miss; here’s what happened when we tested one.)
+Here’s how we map them.
 Every camera added makes the count a little more honest — and a little harder to hide.

 Sources